wpilibsuite/allwpilib/OtherVersions.md

 ## Development Build

-Development builds are the per-commit build hosted everytime a commit is pushed to the [allwpilib](https://github.com/wpilibsuite/allwpilib/) repository.
+Development builds are the per-commit build hosted every time a commit is pushed to the [allwpilib](https://github.com/wpilibsuite/allwpilib/) repository.
 These builds are then hosted on [artifactory](https://frcmaven.wpi.edu/artifactory/webapp/#/home).

 In order to build a project using a development build, find the build.gradle file and open it.
 Then, add the following code below the plugin section and replace YEAR with the year of the development version.
+It is also necessary to use a 2023 GradleRIO version, ie `2023.0.0-alpha-1`

 ```groovy
 wpi.maven.useLocal = false